The Sweetest Small Towns in California

 This Santa Barbara County town, with a population of 6,126, is known for its Danish-style architecture and extensive wine offerings.
 Dubbed “the Danish Capital of America,” Solvang dates back to 1911 when Danish immigrants purchased nearly 10,000 acres of Santa Ynez Valley land and established a community far from home.
 Residents have meticulously preserved the founders’ original vision, with European influences in every street, shop, and cellar in sight.

-The 700-seat Solvang Festival Theater is the main venue for major concerts, and there are over 120 vineyards to visit.
+The 700-seat Solvang Festival Theater is the main venue for major concerts, and nearby are over 120 vineyards to visit.
 After all, the 2004 film Sideways was filmed almost entirely on location throughout Solvang and the rest of Santa Ynez Valley (Alma Rosa Winery is one of the fictional characters’ favorite spots).
 Recently, celebrities from Kim Kardashian to Billie Eilish have visited family-owned Solvang Bakery and the cast of Vanderpump Rules (#TeamAriana!) stayed at the Landsby, a Scandinavian-inspired boutique hotel that’s perfect for a group trip.
 Solvang visitors will also have easy access to plenty of other inviting small towns in the area, including Los Olivos, Los Alamos, and Buellton.

 Where to stay